joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 Fourth Earth SA favors real time when practical and distinguishes between traveling and other forms of movement.
 Using cinematic terms traveling is a "time passes" cut between scenes, with the possibility of a montage or small scene to aid the narrative.
 Movement on the other hand is the same scene in roughly real time, linear progress of action and uses the mechanics of interacting with the setting.

+Whether using theater of the mind, grid-based movement miniatures, live-action, all of the above, Fourth Earth SA supports you; consistently applied, players are aware (and appreciative), and fits the setting and theme.

 ### Initiative extension

 See Fourth Earth RAW (and Fourth Earth Lore).

 Fourth Earth SA uses initiative primarily to answer a single question: Will the action of a soon-to-be-subdued participant effect the outside world?

-In other words, initiative isn't about the order of actions, but the order of resolution with the possibility of neutralizing the outcome.
+In other words, initiative isn't about the order of actions, but the order of resolution with the possibility of neutralizing the outcome a participant.

 Character A swings at character B. Character B swings at character A. The potential energy of character A, less the resistance of character B, would cause character B to be subdued.
 The potential energy of character B, less the resistance of character A, would cause character A to drain 3 points on their health.
-The following possibilities exist:
+The following possibilities exist (two of which are the same):

 1. If neither character has initiative, character A loses 3 and character B is subdued.
 2. If character A has initiative, character B is subdued and nothing happens to character A; a successful hit from character B becomes a failure.